linagora/tmail-flutter/docs/adr/0108-workplace-call-transport-and-oversize-attachment-recovery.md

 - Adding a Workplace call is a request description, not another auth flow.
 - Adding an alternative to a blocking upload dialog is one class plus one builder argument.
-- Exchanging a token per call costs one extra round trip whenever the bridge is absent.
+- Exchanging a token per action costs one extra round trip whenever the bridge is absent, which on mobile is every action.

 ## Open questions